gitsforvikki/react-recap/README.md

 In summary, actions describe what should change, while reducers define how the state should change in response to the actions.

+### What is the difference between a React component and a React element?

+A React component is a JavaScript class or function that returns a React element.
+It is a reusable piece of UI that describes a part of the user interface.

+A React element, on the other hand, is a plain JavaScript object that represents a DOM node.
+It is an immutable representation of a DOM node, which can be created using React.createElement or JSX.